PiggySpeed/react-test/readme.md

 #  Reactron
-`reactron` is a development environment that lets you prototype components within an electron-react application.
+`reactron` is a boilerplate program that lets you rapidly prototype web apps built using electron, react, and redux.
+It is great for learning since it leaves a lot of room for further customization.

 ## Start
 To start using this code